cloudmine/coffee-snippet-base/README.md

 # Example CloudMine Server Code Snippet

-This is a example of how to structure your project for running on CloudMine's dynamic cloud dispatch.
+This is a example of how to structure your project for running on CloudMine's dynamic cloud.

 The `lib` folder has snippets which are just pieces of node code.
-The `index.js` has the important parts of the code.
+The `index.coffee` has the important parts of the code.

 1) The module.exports must come before the `.start` method is called.
 The exports of a file are dynamic and can be changed at any point - running code after the exports is fine.
 In this case, we need to define the snippets you want to enable for public consumption.